 Writing blogs based on customer demand

 Customers want to find information before deciding to buy any products.
 Thus, it is easier for them if your site provides sufficient information and advice about items they should use.
-For example, a customer wants to buy a lipstick that fits their warm-tone skin.
-The first step she does is finding a blog recommending which colour of lipstick she should use and what brand is good for her.
-After deciding the product she will buy, this customer will find a store having this lipstick.
+For example, a customer wants to buy a lipstick that fits their warm-toned skin.
+The first step she does is to find a blog recommending which color of lipstick she should use and what brand is good for her.
+After deciding the product she will buy, this customer will find a store that has this lipstick.
 It takes time to find out the appropriate product.

 Thus, merchants have to deal with this problem of customers.
-You can write some blog relating to specific issues of a group of customers and give them the solution by recommend your product and add the direct link on your post.
+You can write a blog relating to specific issues of a group of customers and give them the solution by recommending your product and adding a direct link to your post.
 Or even you can hire some influencers or bloggers to write blogs that introduce your product.

-Interactive quizzes on social media can personalize the content presented for users.
-This method brings about many benefits that can be listed as:
+Interactive quizzes on social media can personalize the content presented to users.
+This method brings about many benefits that can be listed:

 Choose the right time to send an email

-Email marketing is such a traditional way to get in touch with customers, but businesses must be aware to find a proper time to send their email since a variety of people do not have the habit to check their inboxes regularly.
-According to research, 10 am is the best time to send emails for those who are entrepreneurs and executives.
+Email marketing is such a traditional way to get in touch with customers, but businesses must be aware of finding a proper time to send their email since a variety of people do not have the habit of checking their inboxes regularly.
+According to research, 10 a.m. is the best time to send emails to those who are entrepreneurs and executives.

 Match personalized emails and landing pages